POETSII/tinsel/README.md

 Each FPGA contains two *Tinsel Slices*, with each slice typically comprising eight tiles connected to one 4GB DDR3 DIMM and two 8MB QDRII+ SRAMs.
 All tiles are connected together via a routers to form a 2D NoC.
-At the edges of the NoC are the inter-FPGA reliable links.
+The NoC is connected to the inter-FPGA links using a per-board router.

 <img align="center" src="doc/figures/fpga.png">